 - guide student thinking

-The skills that can be taught are endless.
-I have put together teacher-friendly (no prep and low ink) downloadable resource bundles that include thematc graphic organizers.
+The skills that can be taught using graphic organizers are endless.
+I have put together themed graphic organizer template bundles.
 The themed topics increase student interest and motivation.
 Best of all they can be used with ANY book so you can use the same organizer multiple times.
 The other benefit is that teachers can have students complete the same organizer, but with different books at their own reading level.
 This makes it so quick and easy to modify learning.
-Each packet includes 20 graphic organizers designed to be use to teach…
+Each packet includes 20 graphic organizers designed to be use to teach the following skills.

 - story mapping